 While we see an overlap between the trading hours of the Tokyo and Sydney markets, it is not as significant as the London and New York overlap due to the significantly lower overall trading volume.

 While the FX market technically never closes, virtually all of the major banks and trading entities do close for the weekend.
 The volume over the weekend is so small that it tends not to offer much trading opportunity for traders.
 While some activity can occur depending on fundamental news that may occur over the weekend, generally any movement in the currency pairs is negligible, and trading liquidity is extremely thin, making trade execution difficult and spreads very wide.
-Hence, the FXCM Trading Station closes at 4 PM Eastern time on Friday and opens again at 5 PM Eastern Time on Sunday.

 Given differences among traders, some will keep positions open over the weekend while others will close all open positions before 4 PM Eastern on Friday.